How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 3. Click Apply.

-To edit the link, right-click the cell and select Edit link.
+The cell now shows your display text as a clickable blue link.
+To edit it later, right-click the cell and select Edit link.

 Alternative: @ Smart Chip :